Are you the first in your immediate family to attend college?

-First Generation Collegians (FGC) are supported by the Office of Student and Academic Support Services (SASS).
+First Generation Collegians (FGC) are supported by the Department of First-Year Programs (FYP).
 First-Generation Collegians are first-generation students, faculty, and staff whose parents did not attend college before they attended.
-SASS, first-generation faculty and staff engage first-generation college students and provide academic, social, and mentorship support throughout their experience at Lindenwood.
+FYP, first-generation faculty and staff engage first-generation college students and provide academic, social, and mentorship support throughout their experience at Lindenwood.
 All students who identify as a first-generation student are welcome to be a member of the First-Generation Collegians.
 FGC meets on a regular basis throughout the school year and first-gen students can also request a first-gen mentor.

 - Economic Education Center

 Exercise and Performance Nutrition Lab (EPNL)

 - Career Services

 - Fellowship Opportunities